 Interesting side note: Since I began this process, I was shown a book on the subject of “fractured” quilts, though I am sorry to say had I been introduced to this book first I doubt I would have ever have explored this process.

 Below are some of my personal favorites.
-To see all my fractured quilts, click on the My Fabulously Fractured Quilts tab in Sue’s Quilt Gallery on the right.
+To see all my fractured quilts, click on the My Fabulously Fractured and Convergence Quilts tab in Sue’s Quilt Gallery on the right.